Notable People

 This is the through-line that makes the modern Blumenthal easiest to understand.

-He is not simply a liberal senator who happens to speak sharply at hearings.
+He is more than a liberal senator who happens to speak sharply at hearings.
 He is a politician who thinks hearings are one of the main points of the job.
 He uses them to convert technical wrongdoing into a public drama with villains, victims, and demands.
 That can feel performative.
-It is also how a lot of democratic accountability actually gets staged.
+It is also how a lot of democratic accountability gets staged.

 His committee portfolio reinforces the pattern.
 The official biography places him on Judiciary, Homeland Security and Governmental Affairs, Armed Services, and Veterans' Affairs.
 That mix lets him move between consumer fights, military issues, veterans policy, and the kinds of institutional oversight contests in which he is most comfortable.